-Infiltrating endometriosis | Endometriosis of the sciatic nerve
+Diagnosis and symptoms | Infertility | Treatment | Infiltrating endometriosis | Endometriosis of the sciatic nerve

 Because endometriosis lesions are subject to cyclical changes in hormones, they grow and release neurotransmitters that cause pain in the lower abdomen during the menstrual period.
-In many women, the pain extends down to the leg or lower back.
+In many women, the pain extends down to their legs or lower back.
 Sometimes it can feel like lumbago or irritation of the sciatic nerve.
-Endometriosis can occur at all stages of life and is a chronic but curable condition that may require repeated intervention.
-If it is not treated, endometriosis can lead to long-term infertility.
+Endometriosis can occur at all stages of life and is a chronic but curable condition that may require repeated intervention.The following symptoms can occur in endometriosis:

 Laparoscopic surgery is the gentlest and most effective method of treating severe endometriosis.
 The endometriosis is completely removed in this procedure, while the pelvic organs and their functions are preserved.
-Removal of the uterus or ovaries is not usually necessary and also not desirable if the patient wants to have children at a later stage.
+Removal of the uterus or ovaries is not usually necessary and also not desirable if the individual wants to have children at a later stage.

 When endometriosis occurs in the region between the intestine and the vagina, it is known as deep infiltrating endometriosis in the rectovaginal septum.
-In this case, endometriosis can affect the rectum, ureters, bladder and even the pelvic nerves that control the rectum, bladder and sexual function.
+In this case, endometriosis can affect the rectum (the last part of the intestine that leads to the anus), ureters, bladder and even the pelvic nerves that control the rectum, bladder and sexual function.